fraboeni/fraboeni.github.io/_posts/2021-01-24-membership-inference.md

 Let’s first have a superficial look on the topic before diving deep into the algorithmic background and attack structure.

 ### Overview on Membership Inference Attacks
 The aim of a membership inference attack is quite straight forward: Given a trained ML model and some data point, decide whether this point was part of the model’s training sample or not.
-If you can’t see the privacy risk of it straight away, don’t worry.
-But think of the following situation:
+You might not see the privacy risk right away, but think of the following situation:

 > Imagine you are in a clinical context.
 There, you may have an ML model that is supposed to predict an adequate medical treatment for cancer patients.
-This model, logically, needs to be trained on the data of cancer patients.
-Hence, given a data point, if you are able to find out that it was indeed part of the model’s training data, then you know that the corresponding patient must have cancer.
+This model, naturally, needs to be trained on the data of cancer patients.
+Hence, given a data point, if you are able to determine that it was indeed part of the model’s training data, you will know that the corresponding patient must have cancer.
 As a consequence, this patient’s privacy would be disclosed.

 I hope that with this example I could convince you of the importance of membership privacy.
 Basically, in any context where the sheer fact of being included in a sample can be privacy disclosing, membership inference attacks pose a severe risk.